pbretz99/rasberry_pi/README.md

 Programs I run on my Rasberry Pi

 ## Biking
 This script runs every morning.
-If my schedule permits and the weather is nice, it will send me an e-mail reminding me to take a bike ride.
+If my schedule permits and the weather is nice, it sends me an e-mail reminding me to take a bike ride.